Risky Business: Soundtrack

 The film was scored by Tangerine Dream.
-Their music comprises nearly half of the soundtrack album.
+Their music fills nearly half of the soundtrack album.
 Also included are songs by Muddy Waters, Prince ("DMSR"), Jeff Beck, Journey, Phil Collins ("In the Air Tonight"), and the song for which the film is best known, "Old Time Rock and Roll" by Bob Seger.

-The soundtrack album was released on Virgin Records, Tangerine Dream's record company at the time of the film's release.

 The film also includes "Hungry Heart" by Bruce Springsteen, "Every Breath You Take" by The Police, and "Swamp" by Talking Heads.
 The LP and CD versions of the soundtrack include two different versions of "Love on a Real Train (Risky Business)," both of which are different recordings from the version used in the film for the final love scene or closing credits.

 Release

 Risky Business premiered in New York and Los Angeles on August 5, 1983.

 Home media

 The film was first released DVD on August 20, 1997, and on Blu-ray by Warner Bros. in 2008.
 Extra features included audio commentary with the director and Cruise, a featurette titled The Dream Is Always the Same: The Story of “Risky Business”, an alternate ending, screen tests and trailer.
 The Criterion Collection released the film on 4K Ultra HD and Blu-ray disc on July 23, 2024, with a new 4K digital restoration of both the director's cut and original theatrical release, with bonus material from the 2008 Blu-ray release.
 New special features include interviews with Avnet and casting director Nancy Klopper and a conversation between editor Richard Chew and film historian Bobbie O’Steen.